vadriano/verify-access-container-deployment/README.md

 # Version Information
-These assets are for IBM Security Verify Access v10.0.3.1.
+These assets are for IBM Security Verify Access v10.0.6.0.
-They will also work for v10.0.2.0 if version is changed where appropriate.
+They will also work for older versions (eg. v10.0.4.0) if version is changed where appropriate.

 Assets for v10.0.0.0 (which will also work with v10.0.1.0) are available as a release.
 Checkout tag `v10.0.0.0-1`.